 black shoes for the ladies.
 Ties and corsages are provided by the choir.

-order to get to know each other in a more relaxed and social setting,
+primarily in order to get to know each other in a more relaxed and

-but also on some occasions can provide a means of boosting the choir
+social setting, but also on some occasions can provide a means of

 The Choir has an elected committee of around ten members: